Would the Real Tzolkin Calendar Please Stand Up

 If the Tzolkin Cycle is an actual feature of nature then we should be able to detect it by other means that don’t rely on hearsay, fallacies of logic such as appeal to authority (“it’s traditional”), and questionable written records left by parties (colonialists) whose intent was to obscure the memory of Mesoamerica’s sacred knowledge.
 We also needn’t rely on scant and hard to interpret archaeological data.

-I am the only researcher offering methods of empirical validation for the Tzolkin Count I follow.
+I am the only researcher to offer methods of empirical validation for the Tzolkin count I follow.
 The other camps have not even devised a testable systems architecture.
 That is now a moot point, because my studies validate the Arguellen Account of the Tzolkin.

 Those who have not bothered to empirically verify are following the Tzolkin sequence they do out of sheer faith.
 The current Mayan Calendar landscape is no better than newspaper horoscope readings.
 Sad, but that is the sorry state of affairs in the popular arena.

-That you find some resonance with another archetype from another system is not sufficient to validate it, especially the archetype of earth.
-Every nature loving person is going to tell you that they have a deep resonance with the earth, myself included.
+That you find some resonance with another archetype from another system is not sufficient to validate it, especially the archetype of Earth.
+Every nature loving person is going to tell you that they have a deep resonance with the arth, myself included.

-There are various testing methodologies one can use to reveal anticipated patterns of recurrence.
+There are various testing methodologies one can use to affirm or disprove the predicted correspondences between the Tzolkin code of the day and the events of the day.
 Patterns one could use to solidify the validity of a system’s predictive capabilities.
 Patterns that do not rely on our fallible and biased subjective interpretations.

 A system of ideas claiming to be some sort of valid representation of reality must make testable predictions.
 A battery of tests with repeated and consistent results, repeatable by others is necessary to validate a theory or system.